1. In-house news

 oekom research receives Green Bond Award for Second Opinion Excellence

-oekom research was distinguished as the “most impressive Second Opinion Provider” at this year’s SRI / Green Bond Awards.
+oekom research was distinguished as the “most impressive Second Opinion Provider” (SPO) at this year’s SRI / Green Bond Awards.
 The competition initiated by international trade magazine GlobalCapital recognises those market players – from green bond issuers and investors to book runners and second opinion providers – who further the market and set its standards through excellent and innovative projects, high quality and professional expertise.
 Banks, investors and bond issuers were asked for their views on this in a major survey that was conducted from June to August.

 In the framework of its Sustainability Bond Services, oekom research compiles sophisticated, high quality second party opinions (SPOs) on green bond issues for which it has already received several awards in the past.
 As recently as in May 2016, for example, winners in half the bond-specific categories of the Environmental Finance Green Bond Awards had been confirmed for their sustainable qualities in oekom research SPOs.
 A Südwind Institut study of 32 SPOs published in June 2016 expressly declared oekom research’s SPOs as being of such high quality and thoroughness as to allow them to serve as an industry benchmark.